A Dream of a Dream: Plot

 Blackthorne mourns over Mariko's body, imagining a dream of him as an old man back in England with her cross necklace, while Yabushige privately asks for forgiveness for his role in her death.
-The Council unanimously votes to declare war on Toranaga, although they do not believe Ishido's claims that Toranaga orchestrated the attack; additionally, after prodding from Kiyama, Ohno and Ochiba, Ishido reluctantly agrees for Mariko to have a Christian burial.
+The Council unanimously votes to declare war on Toranaga, although they do not believe Ishido's claims that Toranaga orchestrated the attack; additionally, after prodding from Ohno and Ochiba, Ishido reluctantly agrees for Mariko to have a Christian burial.

-Blackthorne leaves Osaka with Yabushige and Toranaga's consorts, having learned from Alvito that Mariko persuaded the Church to spare his life.
-Upon arriving in Ajiro, they discover that the Erasmus has been burned and Yabushige is arrested and his swords confiscated.
+Blackthorne leaves Osaka with Yabushige and Toranaga's consorts after recovering from his wounds, at the cost of missing Mariko's funeral, with Alvito having informed him that Mariko arranged for the Church to spare his life before her death.
+Upon arriving in Ajiro, they discover that the Erasmus has been burned, and Yabushige is arrested and his swords are confiscated.
 At the same time, Toranaga's men ruthlessly hunt for suspected traitors, as Omi has correctly deduced he was responsible.
-Yabushige confesses to having aided Ishido, so Toranaga revokes his titles and orders him to commit seppuku the following day, agreeing to become his second.
+Yabushige confesses to having aided Ishido, so Toranaga revokes his titles and orders him to commit seppuku the following day, agreeing to become his second when Yabushige tries to beg for a dishonorable death.
 Yabushige names Omi as his heir, although whether or not he will receive Izu is up to Toranaga.

 Blackthorne reunites with Fuji, who informs him that she plans to become a nun, effectively relieved from her duties as his consort.
-The next day, Blackthorne meets with Toranaga, with Muraji acting as his translator, revealing himself as Toranaga's spy.
+The next day, Blackthorne meets with Toranaga, with Muraji acting as his translator, revealing himself as Toranaga's spy and a samurai who has been working for him.
 Blackthorne wants Toranaga to spare the people of Ajiro and reveals that he is aware that Mariko was responsible for destroying the Erasmus as it would ensure his life would be spared.
 Despite Blackthorne promising not to pursue retaliation against the church, Toranaga refuses.
 Blackthorne threatens to commit seppuku, but Toranaga stops him and orders the construction of a fleet of ships.